Thick and soft tray-baked pizza

 - Fresh brewer's yeast 1 tsp (3 g)

-How to prepare Tall and soft tray-baked pizza
+How to prepare Thick and soft tray-baked pizza

 To prepare tall and soft tray-baked pizza, place the flour 1, water 2 and brewers yeast 3 in a large bowl.